connect2x-de/trixnity-messenger/README.md

 ## Root path

-On JVM the root path can be overridden by adding a system property named `ROOT_PATH`.
+On the JVM the root path can be overridden by adding a system property named `ROOT_PATH`.

 ## Snapshot builds